 Pairing authorization in 5GS is performed during either a PDU Session Establishment procedure or a PDU Session Modification procedure.

-Editor's Note: UAV pairing authorization during PDU Session Modification is FFS.

 5.4.2 UAV pairing Authorization with UAVC in 5GS

-Pairing authorization may be performed during a PDU Session Establishment after a successful UAA between the UAV and the USS/UTM.
+Pairing authorization may be performed during a PDU Session Establishment/PDU Session Modification after a successful UAA between the UAV and the USS/UTM.
+If no successful UUAA has been performed, then the pairing authorization can occur during the UUAA-SM procedure (see clause 5.2.5.2.1 of TS 23.256 [3] for full details).
+This procedure follows the clause 5.2.1.3 with the following additions:

+the UE provides pairing information (if available) in a C2 authorization payload in the PDU Session Establishment message and this is forwarded to the USS in steps 2 and 3; and

+after a successful authentication and before sending the message in step 5, the USS performs C2 authorization considering the included pairing information, the CAA-Level UAV ID and 3GPP UAV ID/GPSI.
+The USS includes a C2 authorization payload that contains C2 session security information and possibly other non-security specific information (e.g. C2 authorisation result) if the USS has such information to send.
+This is passed to the UE in steps 5-7.
+The content of C2 session security information (e.g., key material to help establish security between the UAV and UAV-C) is not in 3GPP scope.

-UAV pairing authorization during the PDU session establishment procedure is described as follows.
+UAV pairing authorization during the PDU Session Establishment/PDU Session Modification procedure is described as follows.
 Full details of the procedures are given in TS 23.256 [3].

 Figure 5.4.2-1: UAV pairing authorization during PDU Session Establishment

-1. When the UAV needs a new dedicated PDU session for connectivity to the UAV-C, the UE initiates a PDU Session establishment procedure.
+1. When the UAV needs a new dedicated PDU session for connectivity to the UAV-C, the UE initiates a PDU Session Establishment procedure.
+When the UE wants to use an existing PDU session for connectivity to the UAV-C, the UE initiates a PDU Session Modification procedure.
 The UE shall include the following IEs in the PDU session establishment/modification request: a CAA-Level UAV ID, a DNN/S-NSSAI implying dedicated connectivity to UAV-C, and UAV pairing information, which includes any needed authorization information, if available.

 The pairing information includes the CAA-level UAV IDs of the requesting UAV and identification information of UAV-C to pair.
 The USS may also use its locally configured pairing information for UAV and UAV-C pairing authorization which takes precedence over UAV provided pairing information.